Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 Common Errors When Performing a Florida Business Entity Search

-Even experienced users can make mistakes when searching Florida business records.
-The most frequent issues include:
+Even experienced users make mistakes when searching Florida business records.
+The most common issues include:

-• Spelling errors or overly specific searches that return no results
+• Using overly specific or exact-name searches that return no results

-• Confusing fictitious names with legal entity names
+• Confusing a fictitious business name with a legal entity name

 • Assuming similar names represent the same company

-• Ignoring entity status and focusing only on the name
+• Ignoring entity status and focusing only on name recognition

 When a Florida Business Entity Search Is Not Enough

-There are several situations where additional research is necessary:
+There are many situations where additional research is required beyond a basic entity search.

-• When a business operates under a different public-facing name
+• A business operates under a name that does not appear in entity records

-• When a transaction or contract is involved
+• A transaction, acquisition, or partnership is involved

-In these cases, the entity search should be treated as a foundation rather than a final answer.
+In these cases, the entity search should be treated as a starting point rather than a final answer.

 Fictitious Names (DBAs) and Why They Matter

-Many Florida businesses operate under a fictitious name, commonly referred to as a DBA (“doing business as”).
-A fictitious name is not a separate legal entity—it is simply a registered alias used for branding or operational purposes.
+Many Florida businesses operate under fictitious names, commonly referred to as DBAs (“doing business as”).
+A fictitious name is not a separate legal entity.
+It is simply a registered alias used for branding or operational purposes.

 For example, a company may be legally registered as: